Joey King says being on stage with Taylor Swift feels like getting in ‘an ice bath’ – KION546

 “She showed me the treatment for the video that she had written and it was an immediate ‘yes’ for me.
 I love Taylor, who doesn’t, she’s amazing,” King said.

 “Dogs have not been so nice to Fable in the past.
 But now they’re best friends.
 Jesse’s like ten, eleven, and Fable is a little over a year and she’s brought out the puppy in him again.
-It’s so sweet,” King said, adding that the Clear the Shelters day has helped house 13 million dogs and cats, “which is just mindblowing.”
+It’s so sweet,” King said, adding that the Clear the Shelters program has helped house 860,000 dogs and cats, “which is just mindblowing.”
+The Hill’s Food, Shelter and Love Program on the whole has helped secure housing for 13 million animals.

 King is also planning her wedding to Piet, a producer and director she met on set while filming Hulu’s 2019 series “The Act.”
 She said the ceremony will be “intimate,” with family and friends and that she has picked out a dress.